 Nuremberg.
 Despite wartime damage, Nuremberg remains one of the finest historic towns in Germany.
 The church of St Lorenz, with a magnificent choir by Konrad Heinzelmann (begun 1439), is remarkable for an abundance of first-rate painting, sculpture and furnishings (Veit Stoss, Annunciation), as is its rival across the river, St Sebald.
 The German National Museum houses the country’s biggest collection of German art.
 Overnight Dinkelsbühl.

-£2,360.
-This includes: air travel (economy class) on scheduled British Airways flights (aircraft: Airbus A319); travel by private coach throughout; hotel accommodation as described below; breakfasts and 6 dinners with wine; all admissions and donations to churches; all tip for waiters, drivers and guides; airport and state taxes; the services of the lecturer.
-Single supplement £190 (double room for single occupancy).
-Price without flights £2,180.
+Air travel (economy class) on scheduled British Airways flights (aircraft: Airbus A320); travel by private coach throughout; hotel accommodation as described below; breakfasts and 6 dinners with wine; all admissions and donations to churches; all tip for waiters, drivers and guides; airport and state taxes; the services of the lecturer.

 There is a fair amount of walking within towns (most German city centres being pedestrian zones).
-There is a lot of driving on this tour, with the average distance by coach per day of 151 miles being the highest of all our tours.
+There is a lot of driving on this tour, with the average distance by coach per day of 116 miles.
 But the coach is comfortable, and most roads are well built and maintained.

 Between 10 and 22 participants.